An on demand event jointly hosted by the NAHT and Discovery Education

-Join Mike Chiles, experienced Middle Leader, Principal Examiner and author and Andrew Hammond, Senior Director of Learning for a fireside chat exploring how teachers can rethink their approach to assessment to establish the foundations to support learning.
+In this fireside chat Mike Chiles, experienced Middle Leader, Principal Examiner and author and Andrew Hammond, Senior Director of Learning at Discovery Education explore how teachers can rethink their approach to assessment to establish the foundations to support learning.

 Establishing an effective process of assessment is one of the most challenging aspects of teaching but equally one of the most important ingredients for good teaching and learning.
 As a profession, we should look to take back control on how learning is assessed to create a climate for leaders in all phases of education to support and enable their teachers to take control and use assessment to guide pupils in closing the knowledge gap.